 With regards the targets for the proportion of women at the two executive levels below the Management Board, the Management Board at its meeting on September 10, 2015 set a target quota for the proportion of women for the executive level below the Management Board at 30% and, at the same time, determined that there was only one executive level below the Management Board at the Company.
 At that time, the proportion of women at the first executive level below the Management Board was 33.33%; it was not possible to determine a proportion of women in the second executive level, since such a level did not exist.
-The Management Board set this target quota and made this determination on the basis of the following definition of the two executive levels: the Management Board determined the company's executive levels based on the direct reporting lines to the Management Board and discipline sovereignty.
+The Management Board set this target quota and made this determination on the basis of the following definition of the two executive levels: the Management Board and discipline sovereignty.
 All executives were members of the management team and had authority over other employees qua direction and guidance rights.
 Only persons employed by the Company were taken into consideration.
 On the basis of these criteria, the Company only had one executive level below the Management Board, and this executive level comprised of six persons, of whom two were female and four male.
-Therefore, the proportion of women in the first executive level below the Management Board was 33.33%; it was not possible to determine a proportion of women in the second executive level (since such a level did not exist).
+Therefore, the proportion of women in the first executive level below the Management Board was 33.33%; it was not possible to determine a proportion of women in the second executive level below the Management Board.

-By the close of December 31, 2016, the proportion of women in the first executive level was 33.33%, meaning that the target of 30% that had been set was then also achieved.
+By the close of December 31, 2016, the proportion of women in the first executive level was 33.33 %, meaning that the target of 30% that had been set was then also achieved.

 With regards the targets for the proportion of women at the two executive levels below the Management Board, the Management Board started by again reviewing the definition of the two executive levels used to date and considered it to be appropriate for the criteria set in the resolution of September 10, 2015 on the initial determination of the target quotas to continue to be defined as follows: the Management Board determines the Company's executive levels based on the direct reporting lines to the Management Board and discipline sovereignty.
-All executives are members of the management team and have authority over other employees qua direction and quidance rights.
+All executives are members of the management team and have authority over other employees qua direction and guidance rights.
 Only persons employed by the Company have been taken into consideration.
 On the basis of these criteria, the Company continues to only have one executive level below the Management Board; it comprises of six persons, of whom two are female and four male.
 The proportion of women at the first executive level below the Management Board therefore amounts to 33.33% currently.
 The proportion of women at the second executive level cannot be determined (because it is non-existent).